entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 ## Skipping database preparation

 When an Entando App is being deployed, there is an operator responsible for the entire deployment process.
-It takes care also of DB creation and preparation.
+It also takes care of DB creation and preparation.
-If you have an already prepared DB (schemas, tables, and all other stuff), you could skip schemas creation and DB preparation of the EntandoApp in order to speed up the deploy process.
+If you already have a prepared DB (schemas, tables, etc.), you could skip schemas creation and DB preparation of the EntandoApp in order to speed up the deployment process.

-You can achieve this by specifying some properties for the EntandoApp component present in the helm generated file.
-Look at [this](https://github.com/entando-k8s/entando-helm-quickstart) for more info.
+You can achieve this by specifying some properties for the EntandoApp component present in the entandoapp.yaml file.

 For `spec.dbms` property you should choose `none`, then you should add all needed DB connection parameters.
 After updating parameters with the one you need, you should end with a yaml like this: